enqueuezero/site/projects/numpy/broadcasting.md

 ---
-title: The Broadcasting In NumPy
+title: Broadcasting In NumPy
 permalink: /projects/numpy/broadcasting.html
 ---

-# The Broadcasting In NumPy
+# Broadcasting In NumPy

-In NumPy, below arithmetic operation on the two values mismatches.
-X has shape (2,2,2); 1 is just a scalar value.
+In NumPy, there is a need to operate arithmetic operation on two arrays having different dimentions.
+In the following example, x has shape (2,2,2), while 1 is just a scalar value.
 Thanks to the broadcasting, it still works.

 ```python
 >>> x = np.zeros((2,2,2))